Storage Insights datasets

 Dataset schema of metadata

-The following metadata fields are included in datasets.
+The following sections describe the metadata fields included in datasets.
 For more information about BigQuery column modes, see Modes.
 The column modes determine how BigQuery stores and queries the data.

 Bucket metadata